 Those who are subjected to toxic fumes usually complain first of headaches, breathing difficulties, muscle aching, sore itchy eyes & throat, dizziness, nausea, confusion - symptoms that appear as immediate "fight" reactions by the nervous system.

 Many suffer full recurring poisoning symptoms - "Aerotoxic Syndrome" - after repeated and chronic exposures to such toxic substances and chemical mixtures.
 Many of these substances target the central nervous system (CNS).
 The CNS controls all of the major organs in the body; symptoms are mainly neurological but many other symptoms appear that mimic other illnesses.
 Many of the chemicals are carcinogenic!

 Aerotoxic Syndrome is frequently misdiagnosed and mistreated by doctors who are unfamiliar with a hidden cause of poisonings.
 This often results in patients being treated with i.e., anti-depressants, antibiotics, anti-inflammatories, and other drugs.
 "Health Effects after Fumes Exposure," view a presentation here.

 Indoor pollution can be worse than outdoor pollution!
-And in an aircraft which is a sealed environment no window or door can be opened - no escape route is given.
+And in an aircraft which is a more or less sealed environment and no window or door can be opened - no escape route is given.